Quality blog content produced by Content Pros has helped datapine achieve exponential growth.

 What the Workflow Process Looks Like

-Content Pros’ platform streamlines the conversation between all those involved in the process, making it easy for everyone to stay on the same page.
+The Content Pros platform streamlines the conversation between all those involved in the process, making it easy for everyone to stay on the same page.

-Many organizations seek to generate quick bursts of traffic on their blog by writing about trending topics, Tröster notes.
+Many organizations seek to generate quick bursts of traffic on their website by writing about trending topics in their blog, notes Heiko.
 However, generating one-time traffic doesn’t turn a blog into a resource for a particular community, he stresses.

 “Our strategy is looking more long-term,” he emphasizes.
 “Our purpose was never to create blog content that gets one-time high traffic.”
 With every post, they aim to build on what they’ve already created rather than sharing a series of trending posts that become irrelevant in a couple of weeks.
-They aim to achieve steadily growing, long-term traffic for every post on their blog.
 “We always focus more on long-term rankings,” he says.
 “It usually takes two to four months for the blog post to get the organic traffic we’ve planned for.”

-They typically share their content (in full or in part) through the following sources:
+datapine typically shares their content (in full or in part) through the following sources:

 - The blog